VictoriaDhmn/OSMNetFusion/README.md

 ## Overview

-**OSMTopoMerge**: A topologically simplified OSM network, enriched with additional (open) data sources - designed to provide a streamlined, multimodal network.
-A.k.a. **OSM.STEM**: Simplified topology, enriched, multimodal.
+**OSMTopoMerge**: A topologically simplified OSM network, enriched with additional (open!) data sources - designed to provide a streamlined, multimodal network.
+A.k.a. **OSM.STEM**: Simplified topology, enriched, multimodal. **The only input required is the location of interest.**

 - Idea
 - Input data